wizz13150/RaptoreumStuff/README.md

 Will apply the last bootstrap (no index) available to your wallet, be sure to run the last RaptoreumCore release version.

+Use the default wallet location, or ask for a custom folder.

-Detect if 7-Zip is on the computer, 30-50% faster.
+Detect if 7-Zip is on the computer, +30% faster for the extraction.

+Detect your RaptoreumCore version, or ask for a custom folder.

+If you want to use your local bootstrap.zip, put it in your wallet folder.

 Take 10 min to complete, for me.
 (03/23)